Career Definition for a Design Engineer

 Mechanical Engineering Technician

 These technicians assist mechanical engineers in designing, testing and manufacturing mechanical devices, with an associate's degree background in mechanical engineering technology, preceded by a strong math and science high school education.
 The BLS predicted slower than average employment growth of 2%, from 2014-2024, and reported an annual median wage of $53,910 in 2015.

 Specialized training in drafting may be gained through an associate's degree or a technical certificate program, to learn the skills for using software to convert engineers' and architects' designs into plans and technical drawings.
-Little or no change was expected in the number of available drafters' positions, in general, during the 2012-2022 decade; however the growth for electrical and electronics drafters was predicted to be about average, at 10%.
-Overall, drafters earned an annual median salary of $49,630 in 2012, with electrical and electronics drafters earning the top wages, per the BLS.
+A decline of 3% was expected in the number of available drafters' positions, in general, during the 2014-2024 decade; however the growth for electrical and electronics drafters was predicted to be at 5%.
+Overall, drafters earned an annual median salary of $52,720 in 2015, with electrical and electronics drafters earning the top wages, per the BLS.